IgorKowalczyk/majo.exe/README.md

 > 2: `NEXT_PUBLIC_URL` is required only if you want to also include the dashboard.
 > 3: `DISCORD_SUPPORT_SERVER_ID` is required only if you want to automatically add users to your own Discord server when they log in to the dashboard.
 Please note that the bot needs `Manage Server` permission in the server!
 > 4: `TOPGG_API_KEY` is required only if you want to automatically post server count to [top.gg](https://top.gg).
-> 5: `AI_TOKEN` and `AI_DOMAIN` are required only if you want to use Majo.exe Artificial Intelligence.
-This feature is still in beta and is not documented yet.

 <!-- prettier-ignore-end -->